 The SSID in the Probe Request frame matches the SSID of the STA’s.

-The STA is an AP that is co-located with a 6 GHz AP, the SSID in the Probe Request frame matches the SSID of the co-located 6 GHz AP, and the STA reports the co-located 6 GHz AP in Beacon and Probe Response frames, see 26.17.2.4 (Out of band discovery of a 6 GHz BSS).
+The STA is an AP that is in the same co-located AP set as a 6 GHz AP, the SSID in the Probe Request frame matches the SSID of the co-located 6 GHz AP, and the STA reports the co-located 6 GHz AP in Beacon and Probe Response frames, see 26.17.2.4 (Out of band discovery of a 6 GHz BSS).

 The STA is a member of a multiple BSSID set and the SSID in the Probe Request frame matches any of the SSIDs of the members of that multiple BSSID set.